thymeleaf/thymeleaf-docs/docs/tutorials/3.1/thymeleafspring.md

 The most common of these implementations is `org.thymeleaf.standard.fragment.StandardDOMSelectorFragmentSpec`, which allows specifying a fragment using a DOM Selector exactly like the ones used at `th:include` or `th:replace`.

-10.1 Specifying fragments in view beans
+10.1 Especificación de fragmentos en beans de vista
 ----------------------------------------

 *View beans* are beans of the `org.thymeleaf.spring6.view.ThymeleafView` class declared at the application